asadatik/FarmaBazar-Client/README.md

-# MediZone
+# FarmaBazar

-Welcome to MediZone!
+Welcome to FarmaBazar!
 This is a full-featured web application for purchasing medications and healthcare products online.
-MediZone provides a seamless user experience, secure transactions, and comprehensive dashboards for administrators and sellers.
+FarmaBazar provides a seamless user experience, secure transactions, and comprehensive dashboards for administrators and sellers.

 ## Live Site URL

-Visit our live site: [MediZone](https://medizone-d0736.web.app/)
+Visit our live site: [FarmaBazar](https://medicine-selling.web.app/)

 * 2. Admin email: admin1@mail.com